 information can be matched to the crash data for evaluation.

 Crash monitoring—The monitoring should include both reported and unreported crashes involving the installations.
-The crashes are identifi ed from police notifi cation or accident reports for reported crashes and maintenance notifi cation or logs for unreported crashes.
+The crashes are identifi ed from police notifi cation or crash reports for reported crashes and maintenance notifi cation or logs for unreported crashes.
 For reported crashes, the in- vestigation should include: obtaining a copy of the police report; visiting the site to document any available scene evidence, such as tire marks, damage to the installation, fi nal rest position, etc.; and taking photographs of the site.
 For unreported crashes, the investigation will be limited to documen- tation of the site and system damage.

 In-depth investigation—Crashes involving the new feature that resulted in a fatal or serious injury should be investigated in-depth.
-In addition to obtaining the police accident report and documenting the site, the involved vehicle should be examined and efforts made to reconstruct the crash in terms of impact confi guration and conditions, e.g., point of impact, speed, angle, vehicle orientation, etc., and to assess the impact performance of the feature, i.e., whether the device performed as designed and, if not, whether there are extenuating circumstances.
+In addition to obtaining the police crash report and documenting the site, the involved vehicle should be examined and efforts made to reconstruct the crash in terms of impact confi guration and conditions, e.g., point of impact, speed, angle, vehicle orientation, etc., and to assess the impact performance of the feature, i.e., whether the device performed as designed and, if not, whether there are extenuating circumstances.

 The results of the in-service performance evaluation should be summarized in a report which should include, but not be limited to: